SDSU Archives and Special Collections Policies and Guidelines for Researchers

 - Research Study General Rules

-- Archives staff will re-shelve items.
+- Archives staff will re-shelve the items.
 Please leave items on the table or on the designated book truck.

 - Researcher's are to place personal belongings such as coats, purses, briefcases, backpacks, books, and notepads into the designated cubby and closet space.

 - No food or beverages are allowed while researching.
 Gum chewing is also not permitted.

 - The Archives reserves the right to revoke or deny access to any or all of the collections.